We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #19 Customer lifetime value (CLV)

 Customer lifetime value, also known as ‘lifetime value’ (LTV), gives you a peek into how much revenue a single customer can bring in over their time with your business.
-Understanding CLV helps you plan for the long haul—like deciding how much to invest in getting and keeping customers happy.
+Understanding your average customer lifetime value helps you plan for the long haul—like deciding how much to invest in getting and keeping customers happy, and aligning your goals with sustainable growth.
 It’s your go-to metric for keeping tabs on how well you’re building lasting relationships with your customers.

 The formula goes like this: